FerretDB/FerretDB/website/blog/2023-01-25-ferretdb-fetches-data-query-pushdown.md

 Fetching all of this data creates an unnecessarily large amount of network traffic, and consumes too much memory and time.
 It's unreasonable to fetch all of this data, just to apply this simple filter that only a single document in the collection will satisfy.

-Let’s go back to our workflow and suppose that afterward the account was activated, so we want to ensure that.
+Let's go back to our workflow and suppose that afterward the account was activated, so we want to ensure that.
-If we know the exact `_id` of the customer’s document, we can use it to benefit from the query pushdown:
+If we know the exact `_id` of the customer's document, we can use it to benefit from the query pushdown:

 ```js
 db.customers.find({ _id: ObjectId('63aa97626786637ef1c4b725') }, { active: 1 })
 ```

-Let’s see what SQL queries FerretDB will send.
+Let's see what SQL queries FerretDB will send.
 The beginning of the process is the same as previous - it checks if a collection exists and fetches the table name.
 After that, to fetch the documents, it sends following query: